 - 1. The student must have accumulated hours required to complete the course of choice (750 hours Esthetician) - 2.
 The student must have a cumulative GPA of 70% or greater. - 3.
 The student must have completed all theory and practical requirements. - 4.
 The student must have completed Graduate Counseling with their instructor and the Graduate Exit Package/Loan Exit Counseling with Administration. - 5.
-All monies owed to ICC must be paid prior to receiving a certificate of Completion - Please note that all monies owed to the school including but not limited to charges for outstanding miscellaneous fees, services, and time beyond contract must be paid in full.
+All monies owed to ICC must be paid prior to receiving a certificate of Completion miscellaneous fees, services, and time beyond contract must be paid in full.
 The student is also responsible for gathering all documents including fees for the examination and the postage if the application is mailed.